 Serve it as rare as you like!

-A lasagna takes some work – but making 2 is not much more hassle than 1, and it freezes perfectly — so I always double up.
+A lasagna takes some work – but making 2 is not much more hassle than 1, and it freezes very well — so I always double up.
 Making the sauce ahead of time can break up the effort.
-A couple of days in the fridge or Read More …
+A couple of days in the fridge Read More …

 This is an Italian meat sauce suitable for spaghetti, lasagna, ravioli, whatever.
 It uses an “Equalizer” technique I stumbled upon by accident.

 The secret to good chili is the right mix of chiles! (who knew?)

 Add 1 tsp per ¼ lb of ground meat, and —poof— instant fresh breakfast sausage!
 Make up a batch of this spice mix ahead of time to use as needed.

 Corned venison is as simple as it is delicious.
 We’ve all met people who claim not to like venison.
 I’ve never seen anyone fail to light up when they take a bite of this.

 There are as many jerky recipes as there are people making jerky.
 This basic recipe is great “as is” but also a fine platform for tinkering.